stitchdata/docs/_developer-files/connect/api/objects/import-api-access-tokens/generate-import-api-access-token.md

 # -------------------------- #

 returns: |
   If successful, the API will return a status of `200 OK` and an [Import API access token object]({{ site.data.connect.data-structures.import-api-access-token.section }}).

-The `access_token` property contains the newly generated Import API access token.
+  **Note**: The API will only return the Import API access token once, immediately after generation.

 # ------------------------------ #